300 Grove St

 Lasagna ($27) is a very hearty pasta, filled with layers and thick red sauce.
 Great if you love lasagna.
 8/10

-Spicy Sausage & Peppers Pizza ($24 +$3 Gf) Ricotta, Mozzarella Sausage With Fire Roasted Peppers And Onions, Pomodoro Sauce, Calabrian Chili has a rice based crust.
+Spicy Sausage & Peppers Pizza ($25 +$3 Gf) Ricotta, Mozzarella Sausage With Fire Roasted Peppers And Onions, Pomodoro Sauce, Calabrian Chili has a rice based crust.
 Pretty spicy on a level of 4 out of 10 chilis.
 This had some degradation compared to a ‘normal’ pizza.
 Still it is amazing to vegans to have this level of pizza.
 7.5/10 – In 2023 the pizza was not as good.
 6/10

 Spumoni ($13) Cherry, Chocolate, And Pistachio Mousse Dipped In Dark Chocolate With Amarena Cherries is a one of the most imaginative vegan desserts we’ve had.
 Picture a big bon bon filled with ‘ice cream’.
 Hard to crack open but very fun.
 Gf 8.5/10